EMGuyant/inquisitive-nature/_posts/2022-11-08-power-bi-context-transition.md

 When evaluating expressions, the row context can be transitioned into a filter context within Power BI.
 This transition can help create more complex measures.
 Row context, filter context, and context transition can be confusing when starting with DAX so visit references and documentation often.

-This post is the fourth of a Power BI Fundamental series with a focus on the context transition.
+This post is the fourth, and last, of a Power BI Fundamental series with a focus on the context transition.
 The example file used in this post is located here -<a class="social-list__link" href="https://github.com/EMGuyant/power-bi-key-fundamentals"><i class="fab fa-github"></i> GitHub</a>.

 <br>